zenklinov/nasapower/README.md

 2. Customize time intervals and temporal averages.
 3. Select specific communities of interest.
 4. Modify data parameters, including precipitation, temperatures, and more.

-Whether you're a researcher, scientist, or developer, our codebase offers the flexibility and control you need to access and analyze NASA Power data with precision.
-Feel free to explore, contribute, and adapt this code to suit your unique requirements.
-We look forward to collaborating with you on this project!